Plush toys, jewelry, dance lessons — Broadway's side hustles

 “Sometimes you need to throw something against the wall, you need to step on something.
 Do you want to run that thing over with your car?
 Honey, be my guest,” she said.
 “Here is here is your chance for sweet, sweet vengeance.”

 While stages remain dark, Broadway workers like Micallef are finding ways to keep the lights on at home with side hustles.
 Some teach dance.
 Some offer music lessons or acting tips via Zoom.
-Some make jewelry or prints of their art.
-Some sell skincare products or handmade journals.
+Some make jewelry or sell skincare products or handmade journals.

 "Actors’ normal side gigs are catering and even those jobs don’t exist.
 No one’s hosting parties," said Jeanna de Waal, who is to play the title role in the musical “Diana.”
-“A lot of people are having to learn new side hustles and utilize any skill that they’ve got to pay the bills.”
+“A lot of people are having to learn new side hustles.”

-The survival picture is certain to get darker when the government's $600-a-week pandemic unemployment compensation program expires this month.
-Unemployment checks in New York top out at $504 a week but most people get a fraction of that, not enough to get by in an expensive city.
+The survival picture is certain to get darker when the government's $600-a-week pandemic compensation program expires this month.
 The relief group The Actors Fund has distributed more than $14 million in assistance to some 12,000 people, but more is needed.
 The city doesn't expect shows to restart until at least January.

 “If the right politicians and philanthropists and people who help the arts are not engaged to put together a program that will save culture and the arts in New York City, it’s going to change as we know it forever.”